-Unexpected circumstances and short-term emergencies that do not warrant a Leave of Absence can be accommodated through a suspension of program.
+Unexpected circumstances and short-term emergencies that do not warrant a Leave of Absence can be accommodated through a suspension of program but no fee rebate is possible in such cases.
 A student must apply in writing to the Faculty of Graduate Studies for a suspension of program stating the reasons and the length of time requested, and it must be supported by the Graduate Coordinator.
-A suspension relieves the student from responsibilities during the period of suspension, but it does contribute to time in the program.
+A suspension relieves the student from responsibilities for completing classwork and other program requirements, but it does contribute to time in the program (i.e., the clock does not stop ticking).